-There are 5 designated safeguarding leads at Woodston Primary School.
-Headteacher, Jacki Mitchell, Deputy Headteacher Mr Trevor Goakes, SENCo Mrs Hurrell, Family Support Officer Miss Stephanie Gilder and Office Manager Miss Sharon Davey.
+There are 6 designated safeguarding leads at Woodston Primary School; Headteacher Jacki Mitchell, Deputy Headteacher Trevor Goakes, SENCo Laura Hurrell, Senior Family Support Officer Stephanie Gilder, Family Support Officer Naomi Morris, and Office Manager Sharon Davey.
 If you have a worry and are not sure what to do, we are here to listen and advise.
 Please be aware that safeguarding concerns will be dealt with in accordance with our Child Protection and Safeguarding procedures.

-If you believe a child is at risk of harm, you can contact Children’s Social Care directly, and you can remain anonymous if you prefer to do so.
-It is possible that information you hold may be the ‘missing puzzle piece’ that is needed to allow appropriate support to be put into place for a child and their family.
+If you believe a child is at risk of physical or emotional harm, you can contact Children’s Social Care directly, and you can remain anonymous if you prefer to do so.
+It is possible that information you hold, regardless of how small it may seem, may be the ‘missing puzzle piece’ that is needed to allow appropriate support to be put into place for a child and their family.

 Peterborough Children’s Social Care: 01733 864180

 Out of Hours Emergency Duty Team (EDT): 01733 234724